Reissner-Nordstr\"om Black Holes in Quintic Quasi-topological Gravity: Numerical Analyses

-As is shown in Fig. \eqref{fig:dSQuinticVsEinsteinform}, there is just a naked singularity and no black hole in Einstein gravity whereas in the 5QT gravity one can predict a black hole with one horizon.
-This indicates that the quasi-topological gravity permits black holes which are forbidden in Einstein gravity.
+Figure \eqref{fig:dSQuinticVsEinsteinform} demonstrates that in Einstein gravity, only a naked singularity is present, and there are no black holes.
+However, in the framework of 5QTG, it is possible to predict the existence of a black hole with a single horizon.
+This observation highlights that QTGs allow for the existence of black holes, which are forbidden in the context of Einstein gravity.

-To investigate the effect of \textit{quintic} quasi-topological gravity, the behavior of $f(r)$ for different values of its coefficient, $\hat{\mu}_5$, is shown in Fig. \eqref{fig:dsfvsrformu5}.
-For the given values of other parameters, there is an extreme black hole at $\hat{\mu}_5 = -0.03$.
-For $\hat{\mu}_5 > -0.03$ one finds black holes with two horizons where the outer horizon is the same for all (considering other parameter fixed) and the inner one decreases as $\hat{\mu}_5$ increases.
+In order to investigate the impact of the 5QTG, we examine the behavior of the function $f(r)$ for different values of the quintic coefficient $\hat{\mu}_5$.
+Figure \eqref{fig:dsfvsrformu5} illustrates this behavior.
+For the given values of the other parameters, it is observed that at $\hat{\mu}_5 = -0.03$, there exists an extremal black hole.
+When $\hat{\mu}_5$ exceeds this critical value, black holes with two horizons are found.
+It is noteworthy that the outer horizon remains the same for all values of $\hat{\mu}_5$, assuming the other parameters are held constant.
+However, the inner horizon decreases as $\hat{\mu}_5$ increases.